lundbeergs/1md031-lab-2022/checklist.md

     - [ X ] A name
     - [ X ] An image
     - [ X ] Information about allergies
-- [ ] A section to collect customer information:
+- [ X ] A section to collect customer information:
     - [ X ] First- and Last Name (in one field)
     - [ X ] E-Mail Address
     - [ X ] Street